1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 Byford says he wants to buy "[off-the-shelf](https://www.nytimes.com/2018/06/11/nyregion/subway-signal-upgrade-plan.html)” to cut costs and reduce delays.
 His previous job as CEO of the Toronto Transit Commission provides a clue about what that’ll entail.

-## Combining Old and New signaling Systems Isn’t Easy
+## Combining Old and New Signaling Systems Isn’t Easy

 When Toronto decided to update its [50 year old signals](https://stevemunro.ca/2015/03/30/the-evolution-of-ttc-signaling-contracts/), they kept the old electromechanical signals in place and overlaid the computerized signals.
 This is hard to do: the computerized signals need heavily customized software that simulates how the old signals and interlocks work.
 And the amount of track work increases; instead of just putting down beacons that let the train car know its exact position, the old signals also require extensive modifications.